kaelonR/swcombine-prospecting-results/README.md

 You'll need to configure the web server such that `/app/public` is the root directory (with requests that start with `/assets` being allowed access to the `/app/assets` folder), and such that regardless of the URL, the web server always loads up `app/public/index.php`.
 If you're using Nginx, you can use this repo's [nginx.conf file](https://github.com/kaelonR/swcombine-prospecting-results/blob/main/nginx.conf) as a reference for configuring your own Nginx server.

-Finally, you'll need to set your database credentials in `app/init.php` line 10.
+You'll need to set your database credentials in `app/init.php` line 10.

+Run `composer install` and `composer dump-autoload` to download and install the packages used.
+You may need to [Install Composer](https://getcomposer.org/download/) if you don't have it installed on your machine yet.

 Once done, make a GET request to `/init` (doing this in the browser is fine) to have the database initialized with a schema and tables ready to go.
 If you see the message 'Database initiated successfully' then everything is set up and you'll be able to use the app locally.